fuchodeveloper/blog/content/blog/dynamodb-local/index.md

 $ java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
 ```

-After starting the databse, I attempted to connect, create a table and populate it, but I was greeted by the error below:
+After starting the database, I attempted to connect, create a table and populate it, but I was greeted by the error below:
 ```
 message: 'connect ECONNREFUSED 127.0.0.1:8000'
 ```